bl4ko/bl4og/themes/bl4og/README.md

   # can be overridden in a page's front-matter
   # TocTitle = "Table of Contents" # default

+  # auto numbering the titles
+  # can be overridden in a page's front-matter
+  # autonumbering = false # Default

 [params.twitter]
   # set Twitter handles for Twitter cards